pvl/blog4/content/extrusions/Extrusion 06.24.md

 ---
-title: Cope Is the Canary, but Context Is Key (for The End of Software)
+title: Extrusion 06.24
 date: 06.01.24
 tags:
+  - extrusions
+  - macro
+  - honcho
   - philosophy
-  - honcho
-  - blog
-  - macro
 ---
+# Cope Is the Canary, but Context Is Key (for The End of Software)

 ![[Copium Meme.jpg]]

 Many reactions to Chris Paik’s prescient [The End of Software](https://x.com/cpaik/status/1796633683908005988) carry a distinct signature that readers of the [Pessimist's Archive](https://pessimistsarchive.org/) will recognize instantly–cope.